wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-webhook.md

 ### Step 1.2: Design the webhook

-In this step, let's design a webhook that reads the labels of GitHub issues in a specific repository and generates an email notification for GitHub issues with the `bug` label.
+In this step, let's design the webhook to read the labels of GitHub issues in a specific repository and generate an email notification for GitHub issues with the `bug` label.
 To do this, follow these steps:

 1. To access the Web Editor in which you will design the webhook, click **Edit Code**.